Chetwoude History, Family Crest & Coats of Arms

-Migration of the Chetwoude family to the New World and Oceana
+Migration of the Chetwoude family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Chetwoude or a variant listed above: Marie Chittwood who settled in Boston Massachusetts in 1635; John Chitwood settled in Barbados in 1694; William Chitwood settled in Virginia in 1636.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.